 Huobi Tech, a Chinese cryptocurrency trading platform, announced on April 24 that it had launched a strategic investment and M&A unit to seek investment opportunities in the blockchain industry overseas.
 It aims to look into areas such as Web 3.0, DeFi (Decentralized Finance), and the Metaverse.

-Unlike the CCP’s draconian regulatory environment for cryptocurrency-related industries, the United States has been more inclined to incorporate blockchain technologies into its financial regulatory system.
+Development in the USUnlike the CCP’s draconian regulatory environment for cryptocurrency-related industries, the United States has been more inclined to incorporate blockchain technologies into its financial regulatory system.

 The hearing examined whether excessive regulations on cryptocurrencies would discourage innovations and hinder the development of Web 3.0, as well as discussed ways to allow the United States to maintain a competitive edge in Web 3.0.